jathinvasukula/Crave-Cart/README.md

 # 🍽️ CraveCart — Modern Food Ordering Web App

 CraveCart is a clean, modern, and responsive food ordering web application built using HTML, CSS, and JavaScript.
-It showcases UI design, dynamic content loading, Swiper.js components, and an interactive cart system.
+It showcases UI design, dynamic content loading, Swiper.js components, and an interactive cart system.CraveCart is a front-end food ordering platform designed with clean UI, smooth animations, and real-time interaction.
+It dynamically loads products and testimonials using JSON, features a Swiper-powered product slider, includes an interactive cart system, and is fully responsive across all devices.
+Built entirely using HTML, CSS, and JavaScript, it serves as a perfect demonstration of modern front-end development and UI/UX principles.

 ---

 ## 🚀 Live Demo
-(Enable GitHub Pages after upload)

 👉 https://jathinvasukula.github.io/Crave-Cart/

 ---

 ## 📸 Screenshots
-(Add real screenshots inside `/images` and update these paths)

  Home Page